-China has historically been the world's largest producer of Bitcoin and has housed the large majority of the world's crypto asset mining power (some observers estimate that China produced as high as 80% of the world's crypto asset mining power at certain points in time).
-In May 2021, the Chinese government called for a crackdown on Bitcoin mining and trading.
-In September 2021, Chinese regulators instituted a blanket ban on all crypto mining and transactions, including overseas crypto exchange services taking place in China, effectively making all crypto-related activities illegal in China.
+China is the world's largest producer of Bitcoin and the large majority of the world's crypto asset mining power (some observers estimate that China produces as high as 80% of the world's crypto asset mining power).
+China has already made transacting in crypto assets illegal for Chinese citizens in mainland China, and additional restrictions may follow.
+In May 2021, the Chinese government called for a crackdown on bitcoin mining and trading.
+Following this, the majority of bitcoin miners in China were taken offline.
 We cannot quantify the effects of this regulatory action on our industry as a whole.
 If further regulation follows, it is possible that our industry may not be able to cope with the sudden and extreme loss of mining power.

 Additionally, in May 2021, a bill was presented to the New York Senate's Environmental Conservation Committee that would have established a three-year moratorium on the operation of cryptocurrency mining centers pending an environmental impact study on the greenhouse gas emissions caused by the Bitcoin mining industry in the State of New York but that bill failed to pass the state assembly in June 2021.
-Because we are unable to influence or predict future regulatory actions taken by governments in China, the United States, or elsewhere, we may have little opportunity or ability to respond to rapidly evolving regulatory positions which may have a materially adverse effect on our industry and, therefore, our business and results of operations.
+Because we are unable to influence or predict future regulatory actions taken by governments in China, the United States or elsewhere, we may have little opportunity or ability to respond to rapidly evolving regulatory positions which may have a materially adverse effect on our industry and, therefore, our business and results of operations.
 If further extreme regulatory action is taken by various governmental entities, our business may suffer and investors in our securities may lose part or all of their investment.